 MEDICAL MARIJUANA DEVICES

 While medical marijuana is legal in Utah, not all paraphernalia—i.e., the instruments or devices used to consume marijuana—is.
-A legal medical cannabis device refers to a device that an individual uses to ingest or inhale cannabis in a medicinal dosage form or a cannabis product in a medicinal dosage form.
-A legal medical cannabis device does not include anything that facilitates the combustion of marijuana, or a device that an individual can use to ingest substances other than marijuana.
+A legal, medical cannabis device refers to a device that an individual uses to ingest or inhale cannabis in a medicinal dosage form or a cannabis product in a medicinal dosage form.7Utah Code § 26-61a-102(32)(a), Definitions.
+A legal, medical cannabis device does not include anything that facilitates the combustion of marijuana or a device that an individual can use to ingest substances other than marijuana.8See id. at (32)(b).

 - Concentrated oils consumed in the form of a cartridge or with a vaporizer;